sshaw/rack-downtime/README.md

 element is the start time and the 1st element is the end time.

 The dates must be given as an [ISO 8601 time interval](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) in `start/end` format.
-If no dates are found `rack.downtime` will contain an empty array.
+If no dates are found `rack.downtime` will not be set.

 Downtime messages can also be added to the response's body.
 See *[Inserting a Downtime Message](#inserting-a-downtime-message)*.